Innovative Employee Retention Strategies for 2023

 Finding new talent in today’s economy is not easy when you know that skilled employees are in high demand.
 This is one of the many reasons why keeping ALL employees satisfied should be at the top of any employer’s list.

-Companies and organizations put a great amount of time, effort and investment into hiring the best employees possible.
-And while hiring top talent is great, some say it’s even better when such organizations invest in developing and retaining their current employees.
+Companies and organizations invest significant time, effort, and money in hiring the best employees.
+And while hiring top talent is ideal, some say it’s even better when such organizations invest in developing and retaining their current employees.

-In order to retain your employees, you need a good employment retention strategy.
-These are the various rewards and benefits you can offer that will keep your employees interested in working for you for a long time to come.
-Good employee retention strategy should feature:
+To retain your employees, you need a good employee retention strategy.
+These are the various rewards and benefits you can offer to keep your employees interested in working for you for a long time.
+A good employee retention strategy should feature a mix/match of the following:

 1. Training

-Building on their skills and talent through training not only benefits the employee but also your company as a whole.
-Your employees will become more motivated to work and their productivity will increase in return.
+Building on their skills and talent through training will benefit the employee and your company.
+Your employees will become more motivated to work, and their productivity will increase in return.

 2. Salary And Benefits

-The most important factor people consider before accepting a job/position is the salary and benefits that come with the role.
+The most important factor people consider before accepting a job/position is the salary and benefits of the role.
 Employees want to feel that they are receiving value equivalent to what they are offering to your company.

-As an employer, your employees’ salaries should reflect how much value they are adding to your company.
+As an employer, your employees’ salaries should reflect how much value they add to your company.
 You don’t need to pay them an overwhelming amount of money, but a payment worth the compensation of their time and energy should do the trick.

-You can even take it a notch higher by giving them salary enticements, such as a raise, if they hit a certain target or after a certain period of time.
+You can even take it a notch higher by giving them salary enticements, such as a raise if they hit a specific target or after a certain period.

-While deciding what salary they should be paid, clarify what is expected of them so their salary reflects how well they have aligned themselves to the goals of the company.
+While deciding what salary they should be paid, clarify what is expected of them so their salary reflects how well they have aligned themselves with the company’s goals.

-Benefits also play a large role in employee retention.
-These benefits can include health insurance, life insurance, paid holidays, maternal or paternal leave, a company car or anything else that would be relevant to the employee.
-The benefits need to be exceptional if you want to be competitive and retain your employees.
+Benefits also play a significant role in employee retention.
+These benefits can include health insurance, life insurance, paid holidays, maternal or paternal leave, a company car, or anything else that would be relevant to the employee.
+The benefits must be exceptional if you want to be competitive and retain your employees.

 3. Employee Engagement

-Every employee wants to work in a place where they feel valued and that their feedback is important.
-They want to be in a place where they feel their contribution to the business is important, where they have the freedom to express their opinions without fear of intimidation, and where the work environment is open and honest.
+Every employee wants to work where they feel valued and that their feedback is essential.
+They want to be in a place where they feel their contribution to the business is critical, where they have the freedom to express their opinions without fear of intimidation, and where the work environment is open and honest.

-As an employer, you must meet and discuss their concerns and contributions, not just through chance encounters in the hall but during face-to-face discussions.
+As an employer, you must meet and discuss their concerns and contributions, not just through chance encounters in the hall but during face-to-face (or virtual) discussions.

 Engage and encourage them to come up with innovative ideas and solutions.
 Listen to their suggestions and always be available when your employee asks for guidance.